BZoennchen/Pages/_posts/2023-10-07-system-theory-and-ai.md

 + **Habermas**: Luhmann disputes Habermas's mission of completing the enlightenment.
 + **Postmodern thinkers**: Luhmann draws from Deleuze's radical differentiation, Derrida's deconstruction, and Lyotard's rejection of overarching narratives.

-With respect to his media theory Luhmann is quite close to French philosopher Baudrillard but far less dramatic.
+With respect to his media theory, Luhmann is quite close to French philosopher Baudrillard but far less dramatic.
-While Baudrillard tends to express himself in dramatic metaphors and focuses on the media, Luhmann presents a supertheory of society where mass media is only one of many systems, all administered by the respective code.
+While Baudrillard tends to express himself in dramatic metaphors and focuses on the media, Luhmann presents a supertheory of society where the mass media is only one of many systems, all administered by the respective code.

 Luhmann believed that the distinction between *modernity* and *postmodernity* is largely semantic.
 He argued that the last significant structural shift in society occurred in Europe between the sixteenth and eighteenth centuries, transitioning from stratified to functional differentiation.
 To Luhmann, labeling a functionally differentiated society as either 'modern' or 'postmodern' is inconsequential.

 Although his theory can be unsettling, Luhmann was optimistic about the future.
 He agreed with the postmodern assertion that traditional philosophy had reached its end.
 However, he saw this as an opportunity for a rejuvenated, coherent self-description of society and a fresh theoretical framework for a new societal era:

 >Is this, after all, a postmodern theory?
 >Maybe, but then the adherents of postmodern conceptions will finally know what they are talking about.
->The deconstruction of our metaphysical tradition pursued by Nietzsche, Heidegger, and Derrida can be seen as a part of a much larger movement that looses the binding force of tradition and replaces unity with difference.
+>The deconstruction of our metaphysical tradition pursued by Nietzsche, Heidegger, and Derrida can be seen as a part of a much larger movement that looses the binding force of tradition and **replaces unity with difference**.
 >The deconstruction of the ontological presupposition of metaphysics uproots our historical semantics in a most radical way.
 >This seems to correspond to what I have called the catastrophe of modernity, the transition of one form of stability to another. -- {% cite luhmann:1993 luhmann:2000 %}